sal55/langs/M5Lang/readme.md

 Applications, of any mix of stypes, can be run directly from source code just like a scripting language.
 Or they can be compiled to normal executables.

-I call it M5 for now to distinguish it from the older systems-only language also called **M**, or sometimes M4 to avoid confusion.

 ### History

-The first M systems language was 40 years ago, running on 8-bit Z80 microprocessors.
-It has changed significantly since then.

-The first Q scripting language was in the form of an add-on language for my GUI 3D graphics applications, from the later part from the 80s, which run on IBM PCs.

-M has been self-hosted via a chain of versions going back decades, possibly as long as 40 years.
-The first experimental version was written in ASM.
-I also wrote that assembler in hex machine code (and actually wrote the hex editor in binary, and even built that first machine).

-But the chain was broken early on as it must have been rebooted at least once, from ASM; I can't remember.
+M/2022 replaces both the older M (systems) and Q (scripting) languages evolved since early versions in the 1980s.
+These had gradually been converging anyway.

-Regardless, I have used no other languages than my own for nearly all my programming.
-I have tried to switch to C a few times, but I just couldn't hack it.
+All have been used as personal or in-house languages during that time.
+Actually, I have used only my own languages for nearly all my programming.
+(I did try to give C a go but I found it dire.)

-### How High Level is M5?

-Not very.
-The static side of M5 is a little above C in level.
-The dynamic part is a long way below Python, and is not that dynamic either.

-There are few fancy features that most people now expect:

-* Most of them I don't understand or can't use
-* Some I do appreciate, but are too hard to implement
-* Some I could implement, but I would not use them enough to make it worthwhile
-* A few might be interesting box-ticking exercises.

-In particular, the type system is as basic and unesoteric as I could make it.
+M has been self-hosted in a chain going back decades.
+Early versions used ASM (and on the first, I wrote the assembler as well as building the machine it ran on).

-### Any Interesting Features
+### Characteristics

-Special features that I find useful are listed elsewhere.
-But the characteristics of my languages have long been:

 * Case insensitive
 * Naturally 1-based, also N-based
+* Algol/Pascal/Ada-style syntax (basically, no braces nor significant indentation)
-* Self-contained one-file implementations, typically 0.5MB to 1.0MB
+* Self-contained one-file implementation, typically 0.5MB to 1.0MB (so, small(ish) footprint)
-* Very fast compilation, at 0.5M lines per second and generating 5MB of code per second
+* Very fast compilation, at least 0.5M lines per second and generating 5MB of code per second
 * Targetting Windows 64
 * No build system needed
-* Can run from source (a recent feature)
+* Can run applications from source
 * Accessible language simple enough for anyone to understand
 * Builds itself from source in about 0.1 seconds (some 40Kloc)

-### Significant Downsides

-* Minimal interaction with other software, libraries, networking etc etc
-* The only interface to the outside world is via the FFI (and bindings to libraries have to be laboriously created)
-* Minimal standard library
+* Minimal dependencies (a Windows OS is needed)

-* No proper docs
-* Syntax not supported in editors etc for syntax highlighting and other things that are expected
-* Mainly targets Windows 64.
-(Getting in onto Linux would involve C in some way; I don't want to do that.)
-* As stated above, there are no trendy features that people expect, like new kinds of enums, pattern matching, nor even OOP
+### Comparisons With Other Languages

+* Clunky 1980s style with few more modern or advanced features
+* Static part is somewhat higher level than C
+* Dynamic part is much lower level than Python, and not very dynamic either

+### Availability

+While executables exist, I can't do the huge amount of work and support needed for it to be usable by anyone, and there is a huge amount missing that people will expect from a quality product.
+For example, docs.

+This is purely a personal tool.
+It is presented here to highlight some aspects of how a language could be tidily packaged, and what can be achievable compared with tools such as LLVM.
+There may also be interesting ideas for people to take away.

 ### Products